Amazon expands Alexa Skills Kit and Voice Service to Spain and Italy ahead of Echo launch

 Global norming

 Amazon has been slow to bring Alexa and Echo to new markets, having expanded beyond the U.S. and into the U.K. and Germany in 2016, followed by Japan in November and France earlier this month.
-The company has also brought Alexa and Echo to India, Australia, and Canada after adapting the virtual assistant’s brand of English to suit local markets.
+The company also brought Alexa and Echo to India, Australia, and Canada after adapting the virtual assistant’s brand of English to suit local markets.

-Amazon did actually launch the Echo in some 80 new markets just in time for Christmas, but those markets were not optimized for the local lingos — the tacit understanding here was that users around the world would be expected to use English to converse with Alexa — or Japanese/German, if that is their second language of choice.
+Amazon did actually launch the Echo in some 80 new markets just in time for Christmas — but without optimizing the device for local lingos.
+The tacit understanding here was that users around the world would be expected to use English to converse with Alexa — or Japanese/German, if that is their second language of choice.
 That particular expansion was also telling insofar as a number of major markets — including France, Spain, and Italy — were omitted from the rollout, suggesting that Amazon was working toward creating fully localized versions of Alexa before making the Echo available to purchase in those countries.

-With the three latest European market launches, it’s clear that this is indeed the case, which means we can look at other markets where the Echo still isn’t officially on sale to determine what languages Alexa will be looking to learn next.
+With the three new European market launches, it’s clear that this is indeed the case, which means we can look at other markets where the Echo still isn’t officially on sale to determine what languages Alexa will be looking to learn next.
 With Spanish now on the menu, we can likely expect localized versions for Mexico and Argentina, while Brazilian Portuguese remains a huge hole in Alexa’s linguistic offering.

 Looking at the competition, Google Assistant currently speaks 11 languages, though only five are available through Google Home speakers, which can now be bought in 10 markets.
 The company plans to expand to more than 30 tongues by the end of 2018.
-Apple’s Siri is conversant in 20 languages, but up until this week the HomePod speaker was only available to buy in the U.S., U.K., and Canada — as of yesterday, it’s also available in Canada, France and Germany.
+Apple’s Siri is conversant in 20 languages, but up until this week the HomePod speaker was only available to buy in the U.S., U.K., and Canada — as of yesterday, it’s also available in Canada, France, and Germany.

 Today’s news comes as Amazon launches Alexa for Hospitality, a new developer-focused offering designed to bring better voice-enabled services to hotel guests.